-The Second Part of the Journey… Insult was added to Diana’s injury when within the first six months following the mastectomy she was using a heating pad on her tummy as a form of warmth and comfort when she fast fell asleep.
-As those in the business know, that following a mastectomy the breast has no feeling.
+The Second Part of Diana’s Journey… Insult was added to her injury when within the first six months following her mastectomy she was using a heating pad on her tummy as a form of warmth and comfort.
+She fell asleep.
+As those in the business know that following a mastectomy the breast has no feeling.
 No nerve endings.
-Unaware that a corner of the high heat-producing pad had crept up and covered a third of the breast, the next morning she discovered that a hole had been burned in it and barely missed the implant.
+Unfortunately she was unaware that a corner of the high heat-producing pad had crept up and was touching a section of the breast.
+Unaware, the next morning she discovered that the Heating pad had burned a hole in the breast and barely missed the implant.
 Doctors were not able to save to breast.
-Devastated of course, Diana called upon her inner strength and ability to overcome life’s challenges to pull her through six more unplanned operations, more time off from work, and forcing her to go bankrupt.
-However, never losing her sense of humor and unstoppable wit, when Diana’s reconstruction Doctor asked her (since they had to basically start over) would she like him to make her breast larger? she quipped, ‘Doc, when I fly, I want to be the flotation device!”
+Although devastated Diana called upon her inner strength and ability to overcome lives challenges to pull her through six more operations.
+Never losing her sense of humor and unstoppable wit, when Diana’s reconstruction Doctor told her that since they had to redo the breast would she like him to make it a bigger size.
+Thinking she should get something out of this experience she instantly quipped, ‘Let me put it this way, Doc.
+When I fly, I want to be the flotation device!”

-Diana is a favorite Breast Cancer Survivor and Cancer Survivor Speaker.
+Diana is a favorite Breast Cancer Survivor and Cancer Speaker.

-Laugh through some of her “Oops” moments with Tom Cruise when she appeared in the hit movie “Jerry Maguire” with Tom Cruise.
-Share an “Oopsrah” moment during her comedy routine on the Oprah Winfrey show, and what it was like to date Robin Williams.
+Even though such a serious subject audiences will laugh through her "Oops" moments with Tom Cruise when she appeared in the hit movie “Jerry Maguire”.
+They will share an “Oopsrah” moment while she performed her comedy routine on the Oprah Winfrey show and what it was like to date and what she learned about how important laughter is in our lives from Robin Williams.

 Diana leaves audiences with laughter and a more positive way to deal with this difficult situation.

-- Discuss how to use laughter and humor to cope with stress, change, pain management and attitude.
+- Exhibit how to use laughter and humor to cope with stress, change, pain management and attitude.

 - Explore the many health benefits of laughter (massages the heart, improves circulation, lowers blood pressure, releases endorphins, and helps you lose weight!
 Yea!